By Robert W. Pollack, M.D. CEO

 The APA (American Psychiatric Association) says that depression is a serious medical illness that negatively affects how you feel, the way you think, and how you act.
 Since many medical illnesses and medications can mimic depression, it is mandatory that depression should be diagnosed and treated by medical specialists known as psychiatrists, which are trained in these areas.
 To begin a quest for relief by not turning to a psychiatrist is like asking a mechanic to build a watch.

 Over the past nine years, psychiatry has experienced significant growth in treatment modalities making it more efficient for patients who suffer from depression (and related illnesses) to improve and achieve remission.
-The following is an overview of these:
+One of these tools is QEEG.

 6804 Porto Fino Cir #1, Fort Myers, FL 33912